Understanding Medical Revision

 What are the initiatives taken by Prudential to manage claims cost?

-We continuously engage and work with our healthcare providers to maintain high quality care and preferred rates.
-We also have on-going discussions with the Life Insurance Association of Malaysia (LIAM), Ministry of Health (MOH) and Association of Private Hospitals, Malaysia (APHM) to address escalating healthcare costs.
+We continuously engage and collaborate with our healthcare providers to maintain high-quality care at preferred rates.
+One of our key initiatives is PRUPanel Plus, a nationwide network of close to 100 carefully selected top panel hospitals and specialist centres, designed to provide our customers with better value and care.
+Additionally, we actively participate in ongoing discussions with the Life Insurance Association of Malaysia (LIAM), Ministry of Health (MOH), and the Association of Private Hospitals of Malaysia (APHM) to address escalating healthcare costs.

 Last year my insurance charges and/or premium amount for my medical plan were increased.
 Why are the insurance charges and/or premium amount revised again this year?